 - 5. Property Ownership and Leasehold Information: Based on information submitted to the Regional Board by the Discharger, the Site has the following property ownership and leasehold history: - a.
 According to the Sanborn maps dated 1924 and 1925, the Site was owned and operated by "Shell Company of California (Kast Property)" beginning in approximately 1924 until the mid-1960s.
 The Site was used as a tank farm, which included three crude oil storage reservoirs, Reservoir Nos.
 5, 6 and 7.
-Reservoir No.5, the center reservoir, had a capacity of 750,000 barrels of oil and was under lease to General Petroleum Corporation.
+Reservoir No. 5, the center reservoir, had a capacity of 750,000 barrels of oil and was under lease to General Petroleum Corporation.
 Reservoir No. 6, the southernmost reservoir, had a capacity of 750,000 barrels of oil; and Reservoir No. 7, the northernmost reservoir, had a capacity of 2,000,000 barrels of oil.
 According to Sanborn map notations, the reservoirs had concrete-lined earth-slopes with frame roofs on wood posts, surrounded by earth levees averaging 20 feet in height with 7 foot wide walks on top.
 One oil pump house was depicted on the 1925 Sanborn map within the southern portion of the Site.
 Since construction, the Site was used as a crude oil storage reservoir. - b.
-In 1966, SOC sold the Site to Lomita Development Company, an affiliate of Richard-Barslay and Barolay-Hollander Curci (BHC), with the reservoirs in place.
-The Pacific Soils Engineering Reports dated January 7, 1966; March 11, 1966; July 31, 1967; and June 11, 1968 documented that: 1) Lomita Development Company emptied and demolished the reservoirs, and graded the Site prior to it developing the Site as residential housing; 2) part of the concrete floor of the central reservoir was removed by Lomita Development Company from the Site; and 3) where the reservoir bottoms were left in place, Lomita Development Company made 8-inch wide circular trenches in concentric circles approximately 15 feet apart to permit water drainage to allow the percolation of water and sludge present in the reservoirs into the subsurface. - In phases between 1967 and 1969, Lomita Development Company developed the Site into one and two story single family residential parcels and sold the developed lots to individual homeowners. - d.
-In 1965, Richard Barclay and Shell executed a Purchase Option Agreement, wherein Richard Barclay (or his nominee) agreed to purchase the Property, subject to a favorable engineering report and other restrictions.
-Richard Barclay was a principal in an entity known as Barclay-Hollander-Curei.
-In 1966, Lomita Development Company (Lomita), a California partnership, was designated as Mr. Barclay's "nominee" and purchased the Property from Shell with the reservoirs in place.
-Lomita explicitly agreed in writing to complete decommissioning of the reservoirs.
-In phases between 1967 and

-1969, Lomita developed the Site into one- and two-story single family residential parcels and sold the developed lots to individual homeowners.
-In 1969, a group of companies, including Lomita, merged into a company known as Barclay Hollander Curci.
-Inc., which was then acquired by Castle & Cooke, Inc. and it became a wholly-owned subsidiary of Castle & Cooke, Inc. Barclay Hollander Curci, Inc. continued to sell parcels to residential owners.
-Barclay Hollander Curci, Inc. was later renamed Barclay Hollander Corporation.
-Inc. (BHC).
-Castle & Cooke, Inc. merged with Flexi-Van Corporation in 1985, which in 1991, changed its name to Dole Food Company, Inc. BHC agreed to be responsible for the liabilities of Lomita and the other entities.
-BHC is currently a wholly-owned subsidiary of Dole, but has no assets.2
+In 1965, Richard Barclay and Shell executed a Purchase Option Agreement, wherein Richard Barclay (or his nominee) agreed to purchase the Site, subject to a favorable engineering report and other restrictions.
+Richard Barclay was a principal in an entity known as Barclay-Hollander-Curci.
+In 1965.
+Lomita Development Company (Lomita), a California partnership, was designated as Mr. Barclay's "nominee" and in 1966, purchased the Site from Shell with the reservoirs in place.
+Lomita explicitly stated in writing that it would complete decommissioning of the reservoirs.
+In phases between 1967 and 1969, Lomita developed the Site into one- and two-story single family residential parcels and sold the developed lots to individual homeowners.
+In 1969, a group of companies, including the constituent partners of Lomita, 2 merged into a company known as Barclay Hollander Curci, Inc. In the agreement of merger, Barclay Hollander Curci, Inc. agreed to be subject to all debts and liabilities of the merging entities.
+Barclay Hollander Curci, Inc. was acquired by Castle & Cooke, Inc. and became a wholly-owned subsidiary of Castle & Cooke, Inc. Barclay Hollander Curci, Inc. continued to sell parcels to residential owners.
+Barclay Hollander Curci, Inc. was later renamed Barclay Hollander Corporation, Inc. (BHC).
+Castle & Cooke, Inc. merged with Flexi-Van Corporation in 1985, which in 1991, changed its name to Dole Food Company, Inc. BHC is currently a whollyowned subsidiary of Dole and has been dormant since the sale of its assets in 1995, though Dole maintains liability insurance for BHC.3